Dental Services

 Regardless of how damaged the tooth is, you should seek medical advice immediately.

-Reposition the tooth using very light finger pressure, and hold in place with a moist tissue or gauze.
-Try to find any broken or chipped away pieces and rinse them with milk to remove any dirt.
-If you cannot find the piece of tooth, contact your dentist immediately.
-Depending on how damaged the tooth is your dentist may be able to repair it.
+Reposition the tooth using very light finger pressure, and hold it in place with a moist tissue or gauze.
+Try to find any broken or chipped-away pieces and rinse them with milk to remove any dirt.
+Then, contact your dentist immediately.
+Depending on how damaged the tooth is, your dentist may be able to repair it.